keyboard_arrow_up

 Hot Bending

-Any tube forming process that uses heat.
+Any tube forming process that involves the application of heat.

 Inside Diameter (I.D.)